 Beetroot powder also contains biologically active plant nutrients called phytonutrients.
 These phytonutrients may play a role in lowering a person’s risk of chronic diseases.

-The side effects of using beetroot powder are typically mild and short term.
+The side effects of using beetroot powder are typically mild and temporary.
 However, consuming large amounts of beetroot powder increases the risk of having side effects.

 People may have red or black colored stools and pink or red urine when eating more beets or beet products.
 These are usual side effects and are not harmful.

-People concerned about the side effects of beetroot powder should speak with a doctor before deciding to supplement.
+People concerned about the side effects of beetroot powder can speak with a doctor before deciding to supplement.

 People can buy beetroot in various forms.